How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 [Appropriate conclusion]

-1. Negative feedback examples for the company - An Employee Writing to HR Regarding the Company:
+1. Negative feedback example for the company - An Employee Writing to HR Regarding the Company:

 Subject: Feedback on Company Culture